 Remember residential IP addresses are assigned to normal, ordinary home users.
 So your connection while using one of these addresses will look completely legitimate.
 What’s more the Luminati interface allows you to pick range spreads and exact geo-targeting.
 So you can route your traffic through the same US city as the concert is being held in for example.
 This looks good for multiple connections but also speeds up the transactions which is vital for oversubscribed events.

 Luminati operate a very professional service and you’ll be assigned an account manager to help with configuration and general advice.
 They aren’t the cheapest but are not unreasonable.

 Here’s my other option for using if you want quality proxies offering particularly residential IP addresses.

-They’re called SmartProxy and again operate at the more professional sector of the proxy market.
-Their network consists of approximately 10 million residential IPs so you can get access to all the private residential proxies you need.
-They have a huge infrastructure and a dedicated 24/7 support line, which can be vital if you’re operating from a different timezone that your target market.
+They’re called Storm Proxies and again operate at the more professional sector of the proxy market.
+They were one of the pioneers of residential proxies and uniquely own all the hardware that their IP addresses reside on.
+Their network consists of approximately 70,000 residential IPs so you can get access to all the private residential proxies you need.
+They have a huge infrastructure and a dedicated support line, which can be vital if you’re operating from a different timezone that your target market.

-Great proxies, well configured with an easy to use back end interface, which is slightly easier to use than Luminati’s.
+Great proxies, well configured with an easy to use back end interface.
+They don’t have the configuration options of Luminati but are substantially cheaper and often it’s more than sufficient.
 The residential IP addresses I’ve used have been first class and are suitable for all sorts of internet tasks from marketing to SEO and research.
 You won’t find better ticketing proxies for sale than these two companies.